Chugwater, Wyoming

 Chugwater is a town in Platte County, Wyoming, United States.
 As of the 2020 census, the town population was 175.
+The High Plains town is located 45 miles north of Cheyenne and 25 miles south of Wheatland.

 History

 The Chugwater area, with its proximity to Fort Laramie, was visited by some of the earliest Western expeditions, including that of Stephen Watts Kearny in 1845, and cattle were first wintered in the valley as early as 1859.

 Early expeditions to the Valley

 In 1870, the Hayden Expedition passed through what they referred to as "the valley of the Chug".
 Along on the expedition was famed Hudson River School painter, Sanford Robinson Gifford (1823-1880), who sketched Chugwater Bluff, and later completed a large painting of it entitled "Valley of the Chugwater".
 Hayden's photographer, William Henry Jackson, noted in his journal that the Chugwater area was a wintering area for cattle: "A very conspicuous feature which we notice in descending the valley of the Chug is the high bluff of Lower Cretaceous sandstone, which stretches away toward the northeast like a hugh wall. the jointage is so regular that it presents the appearance of massive mason-work gradually falling to decay.
 The sides of these sandstone walls are from 40 to 60 feet perpendicular, sometimes overhanging, large masses of which have broken off and fallen to the base.
 Their most striking feature, however is to weather into most picturesque castlllated forms.
 The valley of the Chug is 100 miles long, and is a favorite place to winter stock."